jeremy-donson/reachUrls/docs/doc-tools/README-pages-sections.md

 # OSS Project Docs Tools & Best Practices

-How to make money with open source code and docs.
+How to learn•teach•earn as effectively as possible using open source documentation technologies.

 ## Table Of Contents
 * [Github Readme Doc Standards](#github-readme-doc-standards)